 - Provide relevant and responsive service to clients and customers, with all necessary and appropriate assistance in accordance with agreed service standards.

 - Always act with care and diligence, utilising OFS’s resources in a proper manner.

 Incentives, gifts, benefits and hospitality

-DFS employee participation in some modest forms of hospitality is permitted where: a clear underlying business purpose exists; it is in the normal course of business; relates to the work of the Department; has a public benefit; and is disclosed by the employee.
+DFSI employee participation in some modest forms of hospitality is permitted where: a clear underlying business purpose exists; it is in the normal course of business; relates to the work of the Department; has a public benefit; and is disclosed by the employee.

-DFS acknowledges that judgement by both commercial partners/suppliers and employees needs to be exercised regarding the offer and acceptance of such hospitality – the essence is that it must be modest (both actual and in perception) and not be encumbered by obligation.
+DFSI acknowledges that judgement by both commercial partners/suppliers and employees needs to be exercised regarding the offer and acceptance of such hospitality – the essence is that it must be modest (both actual and in perception) and not be encumbered by obligation.
 It must also not be offered at a time that could raise general concerns about conflicts of interest, for example during a tender or contract negotiation period.
 Modest hospitality could include basic refreshments at meetings, and simple light working luncheons.

 Conflicts of interest

 All DFSI employees are required to disclose any actual, perceived, or potential conflicts of interest.
 This includes those that can, or could, arise from personal relationships between DFSI employees and staff of commercial partners and suppliers.
 This requirement is extended to all DFSI commercial partners and suppliers.

 DFSI will not ask for, entertain, or enter into any sponsorship or similar arrangement that is not open and transparent or where such activity creates a perception that it could be part of an attempt to improperly influence decision-making processes.
 Where applicable, specific policies and processes developed within DFSI for sponsorship arrangements are to be adhered to.